Septal Perforations: Why and How Are They Fixed?

 Typically, breathing is an automatic body function that happens even without you consciously paying attention.
 However, for people who have septal perforations, each breath becomes a painful challenge.
 Not only does more effort go into breathing due to blockage, but each breath cycle hurts badly due to the wounds.
 This can lead to a loss of sleep, focus, and the ability to live peacefully.

 Patients suffering from septal perforations should seek medical help as the condition can have serious causes.

 Treatment for Septal Perforations

 Surgery is the most obvious and effective method to get rid of this problem.
 An experienced surgeon can help restore the functionality and structure of your septum.
 Surgeries are the best way to correct the lacerations, tears, and holes that have caused the damage.

 Though new cartilage cannot be generated, surgeons can use tissue from your nose or other parts of your body to fill up the hole carefully.
 Besides filling the perforation with tissue, the hole can also be blocked by creating flaps that effectively cover the holes.

-Other methods include rinsing your nasal passage with saline solution regularly or coating the passage with lubricating gel.
-Both have to be obtained on prescription and by consulting an expert so as to avoid mistakes that could cause further damage to your septum.
+Other methods of managing the problem include rinsing your nasal passage with saline solution regularly or coating the passage with lubricating gel.
 In case you consider using these methods, you need to keep visiting your doctor regularly for checkups, as these will only keep the symptoms in check and not heal the perforation.